Blue Amberol Records

-Blue Amberol Records was the trademark name for cylinder records manufactured by Thomas A. Edison, Inc. in the US from 1912 to 1929.
+Blue Amberol Records was the trademark name for cylinder records manufactured by Thomas A. Edison, Inc. in the US for the amberola device from 1912 to 1929.
 They replaced the 4-minute black wax Amberol cylinders introduced in 1908, which had replaced the 2-minute wax cylinders that had been the standard format since the late 1880s.
 Blue Amberols can play for as long as 4 minutes and 45 seconds and have a surface layer of the "indestructible" plastic celluloid, which Edison tinted a trademark blue color.
 Edison brand phonographs designed to play Amberol cylinders were named Amberolas.

 History

 Edison wax Amberols

 The four-minute Amberol cylinder made its debut in 1908.
 Amberols were made of a fragile, black, wax-like compound which was harder than the original 1902 black wax.
 This Amberol wax was also used for 2-minute standard records from 1908 until the Blue Amberol appeared in 1912.
 The introduction of the Amberol started a resurgence of interest in cylinder records, but problems soon became apparent.
 Amberols crack rather easily and could break during playback.
 Amberols often shattered when they broke, unlike some kinds of 2-minute wax cylinders that would simply crack into a few pieces.
 Another problem was that wax Amberols wore out too quickly.
 Some Amberols mistracked or played with a wavering pitch due to uneven shrinkage during the manufacturing process.